Are Homeschool Expenses Tax Deductible? Learn About What, If Any, Homeschool Expenses Can Be Written Off As Tax Deductions Or Credits

 You may take a charity donation tax deduction for donations to 501(3)(C) non-profit homeschool organizations.
 Most state-wide homeschool associations have that designation, but check first.
 Most local homeschool support groups do not, but a few may.

 If you donate used curriculum to a non-profit, such as your local library, and carefully record the value of the donation, you may take this as a material donation to a charitable organization.
 Get a receipt.

 by J.K.
 Lasser Institute

 J.K.
-Lasser’s Your Income Tax 2019 is the nation’s most trusted tax guide, updated to help you prepare your 2018 return.
+Lasser’s Your Income Tax is the nation’s most trusted tax guide, updated to help you prepare your next return.
 Step-by-step expert guidance walks you through the forms, calculations, and deadlines to help you file your taxes without the headaches.
 New changes including tax laws, IRS rulings, court decisions, and more are explained in plain English, backed by examples of how they apply to individual taxpayers like yourself.
 Explore your options in terms of deductions, income shelters, and planning strategies to maximize your savings and keep more of your money—without wading through volumes of dense tax code.
-This comprehensive yet accessible guide is your handbook for making your tax filing for 2018 easier than you thought possible.

 If you have a child with a severe learning disability, you may qualify for valuable tax benefits.
 If your child has ADHD, or other physical, mental, or emotional impairment, you may also qualify for tax benefits.
 Because tax laws are complex, and many tax preparers often do not have occasion to use these unique tax benefits, families are at risk of losing refunds worth many thousands of dollars.
 The IRS allows taxpayers to file amended returns, and collect refunds for unclaimed tax benefits, retroactively up to three years.